ohadpr/hylia/README.md

 # A simple starter kit for Eleventy

-Hylia is a lightweight [Eleventy](https://11ty.io) starter kit with [Netlify CMS](https://www.netlifycms.org/) pre-configured, so that you can one-click install a progressive, accessible blog in minutes.
+Hylia is a lightweight [Eleventy](https://11ty.io) starter kit with [Forestry CMS](https://forestry.io/) pre-configured, so that you can one-click install a progressive, accessible blog in minutes.
 It also gives you a well organised starting point to extend it for yourself.

 Get started now by **[deploying Hylia to Netlify.][deploy-to-netlify]**